socnetv/app/README.md

 - Multirelational loading and editing.
 You can load a network consisting of multiple relations or create a network on your own and add multiple relations to it.

-- Built-in web crawler, allowing you to automatically create networks from links found in a given initial URL.
+- Built-in web crawler allowing you to automatically create networks from links found in a given initial URL.

 - Comprehensive documentation, both online and while running the application, which explains each feature and algorithm of SocNetV in detail.

 - Binary packages and installers for Windows, Linux and MacOS.

-The program is Free Software, licensed under the GNU General Public License 3 (GPL3).
-You can copy it as many times as you wish, or modify it, provided you keep the same license.

-The documentation is also Free, licensed under the Free Documentation License (FDL).

-# 2. Availability & License
+# 3. Availability & License

 Official Website: https://socnetv.org
 Email: info@socnetv.org